 - For patients without insurance, the vasectomy costs $800.
 This includes the procedure and the follow-up semen check.

 - Since a vasectomy is an elective procedure, our practice does not offer payment plans.

 - If we can help you with a specific billing or insurance question, call our business office at (210) 731-2050.

-- If the man is certain he would like to undergo the procedure, he may schedule the consultation and the vasectomy back-to-back during the same visit.
+- If you're certain you want a vasectomy, you may schedule your consultation and the vasectomy during the same visit.

 - A deposit is not required for a separate vasectomy consultation.

 - For patients without insurance, the consultation costs $90.
-If the man books a vasectomy within 21 days of the consultation, the $90 will be applied toward the $800 total vasectomy cost.
+If you book a vasectomy within 21 days of the consultation, the $90 will be applied toward the $800 total vasectomy cost.
 (We will need to flag your account to ensure the billing process is handled correctly so when you call to schedule the vasectomy, we'd appreciate it if you would remind the scheduling staff of your special situation.)